California law allows you to recover lost wages in

 Common ways of proving lost tips in California personal injury cases include (but are not limited to):

-- An employer’s letter setting forth the amount the plaintiff could have expected to earn;
+- An employer’s letter setting forth the amount you could have expected to earn;

 - Proof of income from prior pay periods (for instance, by showing regular bank deposits on the day after payday);